jchook/s3-upload/docs/recipes/auto-upload-screenshots.md

 # Auto-upload screenshots

-One of the key features I enjoy about CloudApp and Droplr is the ability to take a screenshot or a video of the screen.
+CloudApp and Droplr let me take a screenshot or a video of the screen, and insta-upload it to the cloud.
+Lets replicate that behavior.

+## Screenshots & Screencast

 Many systems like macOS have built-in tools for screencast + screenshot.
 On my Linux system, I use:

 - [`peek`](https://github.com/phw/peek) for screencast WEBM, MP4 and GIF
 - [`scrot`](http://manpages.ubuntu.com/manpages/cosmic/en/man1/scrot.1.html) for screenshots

+## Watching files

 Ultimately we need a way to watch the filesystem for changes, then call `s3-upload` with the changed file paths.

-## Cross-platform

 For a great cross-platform filesystem watcher, try [fswatch](https://github.com/emcrisostomo/fswatch).
 You can try a command like this on start-up: